timschreiber/netyll/README.md

 A Contribution policy will be created soon.

-## Intent & Lineage
+### Intent & Lineage

 My primary intent for Netyll is to preview local changes to Github Pages websites before committing to their repositories.
-Previously, I used [Pretzel](https://github.com/Code52/pretzel) from [Code52](https://github.com/Code52), but that project is now archived/abandoned.
-I used Pretzel as a starting point and am modifying it to better match my primary intent for Netyll.
+Previously, I used the now archived/abandoned [Pretzel](https://github.com/Code52/pretzel) project from [Code52](https://github.com/Code52).
+For Netyll, I used the broken Pretzel source code as a starting point and am modifying it to better match the primary intent for Netyll.
 Some of the major modifications include:

-- Using `Microsoft.Extensions.CommandLineUtils` to parse command line arguments and aligning the command names to their Jekyll counterparts,
+- Using `Microsoft.Extensions.CommandLineUtils` to parse command line arguments,
+- Aligning the command names to their Jekyll counterparts,
-- Removal of Razor template engine
+- Removal of Razor template engine,
 - Resolving other [Jekyll differences](https://github.com/Code52/pretzel/wiki/Jekyll-differences).

 The "Netyll" name evokes the project's relationship to .NET and Jekyll and is represented by the nettle leaf logo.